 I learnt how to make and toss a pancake on my first evening at Cub Scouts age 7 (quite fitting, I was born late at night, on Mardi Gras).
 Not long after that, the Cubs taught me how to cook roast lamb and vegetables.
-Neither of my parents can cook and “foreign muck” was prohibited in our house.
+Neither of my parents could cook and “foreign muck” was prohibited in our house, especially garlic!
 Meat was always burnt to a crisp – I knew I had to leave home in order to survive!

-In the 1990’s I traveled – living in France, the United States and Spain.
-I could always cook, but I became particularly interested in food when I lived in Barcelona and the film Tampopo struck a particular chord – especially the raw egg scene.
+In the 1990’s I traveled – living in Spain, the United States and France.
+I could always cook, but I became intensely interested in food when I lived in Barcelona and the film Tampopo struck a particular chord – especially the raw egg scene.

-Thinking that I’d like to open a restaurant one day, I worked as a chef for a year, however, for me, working in a restaurant was stressful and if I’d continued I would have lost my joy for cooking.
-Cooking for my own amusement, or even catering parties and functions, is far more enjoyable and relaxing, than cooking à la carte.
+Thinking that I’d like to open a restaurant one day, I worked as a chef for a year, however, working in a restaurant is stressful and if I’d continued I would have lost my joy for cooking.
+Gastronomy for my own amusement, or even catering parties and functions, is far more agreeable and relaxing, than cooking à la carte.

-After completing a degree in Video, Multimedia and Sound (Bristol, 2000), I’ve been shooting and editing corporate video for the last ten years.
-During the last couple of years I’ve also been photographing my dinner, so now, Food Photographer…
+Since completing a degree in Video, Multimedia and Sound at Bristol School of Art, Media and Design (UWE) in 2000, I’ve been shooting and editing corporate video.
+In the final year of my degree, I set up a web TV channel called Mad Dog TV – 6 years before the advent of YouTube!
+During the last twelve years I’ve been photographing my dinner, so now it’s Food Photographer…

 Pecat de gola Déu el perdona – God pardons the sin of gluttony (Catalan proverb).